valkey-io/valkey-doc/commands/client-pause.md

 * Turn one of the replicas into a master.
 * Reconfigure clients to connect with the new master.

-Since Redis 6.2, the recommended mode for client pause is `WRITE`.
+The recommended mode for client pause is `WRITE`.
 This mode will stop all replication traffic, can be aborted with the `CLIENT UNPAUSE` command, and allows reconfiguring the old master without risking accepting writes after the failover.
 This is also the mode used during cluster failover.

-For versions before 6.2, it is possible to send `CLIENT PAUSE` in a MULTI/EXEC block together with the `INFO replication` command in order to get the current master offset at the time the clients are blocked.
-This way it is possible to wait for a specific offset in the replica side in order to make sure all the replication stream was processed.

-Since Redis 3.2.10 / 4.0.0, this command also prevents keys to be evicted or expired during the time clients are paused.
+This command also prevents keys to be evicted or expired during the time clients are paused.
 This way the dataset is guaranteed to be static not just from the point of view of clients not being able to write, but also from the point of view of internal operations.

-## Behavior change history

-*   `>= 3.2.0`: Client pause prevents client pause and key eviction as well.